gstanden/orabuntu-lxc/README.md

 **Note 1**:  Linux 6 being de-supported by major Linux vendors.
 Orabuntu-LXC support is "best effort" basis only.

-**Note 2**:  Orabuntu-LXC SCST deployer support: de-support pending for kernels older than 2.6 (notified by SCST maintainers).
+**Note 2**:  Orabuntu-LXC SCST: de-support pending for kernels older than 2.6 (notified by SCST maintainers).

 **Note 3**:  LXD: NA Linux 6 all distros; NA Ubuntu 16.04; NA Fedora 22-28; these hosts currently LXC option only.